 Guidelines for Admission

 Application for admission to the Harvard English Graduate Program is completed through the Graduate School of Arts and Sciences.
-The online application for the 2017-18 academic year is now closed.
+The online application deadline for the 2018-19 academic year is January 2nd.
 For a full list of application requirements and instructions for the application process, please see the GSAS Admissions Instructions and GSAS Application Checklist.